gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/reenable.md

 > **Note:** Your GitSwarm user account must either be an admin account, or
 > you must have at least master-level permissions for the project on which
-> you are attempting to enable mirroring.
+> you are attempting to re-enable mirroring.

 ### How to re-enable Helix Mirroring: